xu4-engine/u4/README.md

 XU4
 ===

-   "Prepare yourself for a grand adventure: Ultima IV, sixteen times larger than Ultima III, is a milestone in computer gaming.
-Lord British has produced a game to challenge, not only your physical and mental skills, but the true fabric of your character.
-The evil triad of Mondain, Minax, and the hellspawn Exodus, have been vanquished and peace reigns throughout the land of Britannia.
-Evil yet abounds, but in isolated pockets and in the hearts of men.
-A new age awaits the coming of one who can conquer evil on all frontiers through the mastery of both magic and the use of force.
+> Prepare yourself for a grand adventure: Ultima IV, sixteen times
+> larger than Ultima III, is a milestone in computer gaming.
+Lord
+> British has produced a game to challenge, not only your physical
+> and mental skills, but the true fabric of your character.
+The evil
+> triad of Mondain, Minax, and the hellspawn Exodus, have been
+> vanquished and peace reigns throughout the land of Britannia.
+Evil
+> yet abounds, but in isolated pockets and in the hearts of men.
+A
+> new age awaits the coming of one who can conquer evil on all
+> frontiers through the mastery of both magic and the use of force.
-   Daemons, dragons and long-dead wizards still plague the countryside and must be destroyed.
-The seeker on the path of the avatar will faces hostile groups composed of mixed enemy types and will survive such encounters only by strategic use of weapons and terrain.
+> Daemons, dragons and long-dead wizards still plague the countryside
+> and must be destroyed.
+The seeker on the path of the avatar will
+> faces hostile groups composed of mixed enemy types and will survive
+> such encounters only by strategic use of weapons and terrain.
-   Earthly victories over seemingly impossible odds lead to the final conflict, where the ultimate challenge -- the self -- awaits..."
+> Earthly victories over seemingly impossible odds lead to the final
+> conflict, where the ultimate challenge -- the self -- awaits...
-     -- Back cover of Ultima IV box
+>   -- Back cover of Ultima IV box

 XU4 is a remake of the computer game Ultima IV.
 The goal is to make it easy and convenient to play this classic on modern operating